VoronDesign/VoronUsers/printer_mods/hymness1/10x11mm_chain_VSW/README.md

 ![alt text](Pictures/10x11mm_chains_closed.jpg)

-There's an integrated support on the link that you'll have to remove before assembling.
+There are integrated support on the link and the end pieces that you'll have to remove before assembling.
+Just twist them slowly to remove them and trim away any remaining plastic.

 I recommend setting *Fill Gaps Between Walls* to Everywhere in Cura.